 - Business Directory Plugin requires write permissions to the

 wp-content/businessdirectory-themesfolder in order to install themes.
 If this folder doesn’t exist, please create it and give it read and write permissions (0755 on UNIX systems).

 - Default and No theme can’t be deleted.
 These are included in the Core plugin.

 - You can’t delete the theme that is currently active.
 If that’s the theme you want to delete, you must first activate a different one.

 - Make sure

 wp-content/businessdirectory-themeshas read and write permissions (0755 is recommended for UNIX style permissions).

 After enabling a theme, listings appear empty.

-- If you’re using the Featured Levels module and have enabled restrictions, make sure the fields are really available to the listing level or fee plan that the listing uses.
+- If you’re using the Restrictions module and have enabled restrictions, make sure the fields are really available to the listing level or plan that the listing uses.